infinitered/ignite/docs/Components-Checkbox.md

 ### `style`

-The [ViewStyle](https://reactnative.dev/docs/viewstyle) prop that is applied to the outer container of the checkbox.
-This prop is optional.
+The optional [`style`](https://reactnative.dev/docs/viewstyle) prop is applied to the outer container of the checkbox.

 ```tsx
 <Checkbox